KvGeijer/My-Webpage/content/research/the-power-of-graph-neural-networks/index.md

 {% katex(block=false) %}
 L_G : V_G \rightarrow \Sigma \in \R^d
 {% end %}
   - Each vertex has a set of labels, which contain some extra information about what the node represents.
-This could for example be geographical coordinates if the graph represents a geographical map.
+This could for example be geographical coordinates if the graph represents a map.

-If you have not worked much with graphs, they might seem niche, but you later realize they are everywhere.
-Some examples of where graphs are used:
+If you have not worked much with graphs, they might seem niche, but you later realize that they are everywhere.
+Here are a few examples of where graphs are used:
 - To model social networks,
 - Knowledge graphs are popular to build up a structured network of knowledge,
 - Geographical maps,